Chocolate Zucchini Muffins

 Baking, like life, is a delicate balance of methodology and creative outpour.
 Dangerous, yet sweet.

-I often find little life lessons in my interaction with food.
-In many ways, cooking has taught me to: be resourceful, stay open-minded, learn from my mistakes, and trust the process.
+I often find little life lessons in my interactions with food.
+In many ways, cooking has taught me to:

 The latter I find to be the most difficult.

 There is something deep within me that often wants to fling “the process” off a cliff and not look back.
-But if I did that, I wouldn’t be “learning from my mistakes” would I?
+But if I did that, I wouldn’t be learning from my mistakes.